 Also, vary the length of your sentences.
 Short sentences keep things crisp.
 But it is the long sentences that keep the flow going.
 And you need to find the right balance between long and short sentences.
 Don’t overdo either type.

 Once readers have read your blog, what do you want them to do?
 Leave a comment?
 Share your blog on social media?
 Buy a product?
 Avail a service?
 Whatever it is that you want them to do, ask them.
 With a simple call-to-action button.

 However, do not confuse the reader.
 Remember, simplicity is the key.

 Best Practices for Adding Images and Media to Make Your Post Attractive

 When you are writing for the web, you need to understand that you have a lazy audience.
 And images offer more information in an easily digestible format than just text.

 Words are important.
-But every now and then, you need an image too.
-And here are the best practices that you should follow –
+But every now and then, you need an image to provide the reader with additional information that is presented in a more attractive way.
+And here are the best practices that you should follow: